aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     vehicle-place,state,"Whether vehicles (boats, minecarts) can be placed" vehicle-destroy,state,Whether vehicles can be destroyed
-    lighter,state,Whether flint and steel can be used item-pickup,state,Whether items can be picked up
+    lighter,state,Whether flint and steel can be used
-    item-drop,state,Whether items can be dropped

 .. tip::
     If the ``build`` flag is set to ``allow``, then these flags will do nothing because the build flag explicitly allows any interaction.
 If the build flag is set to ``deny``, then these flags can override the build flag.
 Between these flags, however, (for example, both `use` and `interact` overlap in regards to a door), then ``deny`` on one flag always overrides ``allow`` on another flag.